 Course Code: GES329

-In this section, you’ll learn networking basics, including explaining various network devices and comparing network services and applications.
-We’ll cover how to install and configure DHCP, DNS, and NAT, as well as WAN technologies, cabling and connectors, network topologies, and network infrastructure implementation.
-Then we’ll focus on some TCP/IP concepts and routing concepts and protocols.
-We’ll also explore unified communication technologies and the cloud and virtualization.
-Finally, we’ll learn how to establish a basic network.
+In this section, you'll learn networking basics, including explaining various network devices and comparing network services and applications.
+The section will cover how to install and configure DHCP, DNS, and NAT, as well as WAN technologies, cabling and connectors, network topologies, and network infrastructure implementation.
+Then, you'll focus on some TCP/IP concepts and routing concepts and protocols.
+You'll also explore unified communication technologies and the cloud and virtualization.
+Finally, you'll learn how to establish a basic network.

-In this section you’ll learn networking basics that relate to security and risk management.
-We’ll talk about network vulnerabilities and threats, as well as network hardening techniques and physical security controls.
-Then you’ll learn how to configure a firewall, and all about network access control models and network forensics.
+In this section, you'll learn networking basics that relate to security and risk management.
+The lessons will talk about network vulnerabilities and threats, as well as network hardening techniques and physical security controls.
+Then, you'll learn how to configure a firewall, and all about network access control models and network forensics.

 David Grimes has more than 10 years of management and leadership experience in the private and non-profit sectors.
 Grimes is passionate about technology and education, having worked as academic dean, student services director, technology coordinator, teacher, consultant, and technology columnist.
 He holds a Master of Education and a Bachelor of Science from Ohio State University, both in Technology Education.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment.
 The following textbooks will be shipped to you approximately 7-10 business days after enrollment:

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country's regulations prior to enrolling in courses that prepare for certification.